 According to ethnic studies professor Catherine Ceniza Choy, “U.S. hospitals specifically looked for Filipino exchange nurses because they had been trained in an Americanized nursing curriculum and work culture.
 And they were also fluent in English as a result of American colonial education and legacy.”
 Philippines President Marcos encouraged nurses to participate in these programs to help boost the Philippines economy as nurses earned and sent more money back to their families overseas.
 The Philippines Overseas Employment Administration also began allowing more contract labor to foreign employers who could leverage the trained Filipino medical staff, including nurses.

 While the process to bring Filipino nurses to the US has become more streamlined, the treatment of these nurses has not always been just.
 In 2012, a group of Filipino nurses claimed targeted harassment of an “English only” policy imposed at Delano Regional Medical Center, while co-workers who spoke other languages were not disciplined.
 The center paid $975,000 as part of their settlement.

 Despite these ongoing challenges, Filipino nurses continue to support the healthcare system in California and the greater United States community.

-Many California hospitals recruit from the Philippines, with nurses typically working in underserved areas, such as inner-city and public hospitals .
+Many California hospitals recruit from the Philippines, with nurses typically working in underserved areas, such as inner-city and public hospitals.
 Often these nurses encourage their family members and classmates to move to the US as well, further increasing the nursing workforce in the state.
-Working in these highly impacted healthcare settings in close proximity of patients, has seen these frontline workers experience the direct impacts of COVID-19 over the past 18 months.
+Working in these highly impacted healthcare settings in close proximity of patients, saw these frontline workers experience direct impacts of COVID-19 throughout the pandemic.